mage-io/docs/docs/Tutorials/Basic Microservice.md

 #### Enhance SQL component
-1. Configure the SQL component to add methods by double clicking the component / clicking on three dots on top-right.
+1. Create the required methods for SQL component by double clicking the component.

 <p align="center">